 2. Protects You From Mistakes Subcontractors Make

 If you’re working on jobs large enough to hire outside subcontractors, you’ll want to protect yourself from their work.
-If they mess up on the job it could cost you financially.
-Having the proper insurance coverages in place protects you from any mistakes they make while they’re working on your behalf.
+If they mess up on the job, it could cost you financially.
+Having the proper insurance coverage policy options protects you from any mistakes they make while they’re working on your behalf.

 3. Helps You Qualify For Larger Projects

 Next Insurance offers a fast way for you to get the required $1 million per claim general liability policy you need for as little as $40 per month.
-They specialize in helping the handyman industry, and they can get you covered quickly.
+It specializes in helping the handyman industry, and it can get you covered quickly.
 You can fill out an online application from your phone and be covered in as quick as 10 minutes.